 Author: Anne Dobie

-Summary: Site leaders working in rural areas, especially for the first time, will want to read this piece that frames what it means to be a rural teacher including some of the challenges teachers face in this context.
-Visiting and living the rural life for even a few hours helps provides rich context for the work.
+Summary: Site leaders working in rural areas, especially for the first time, will want to read this piece that frames what it means to be a rural teacher, including some of the challenges teachers face in this context and implications for writing project institutes.
+Visiting and living the rural life for even a few hours helps provide rich context for the work.
 This is an excellent piece to consider for community building and partnership development.

 Original Date of Publication: Fall 1993